-- Students with an identified disability who receive special education services and meet established eligibility criteria for certain accommodations - Students with an identified disability who receive Section 504 services and meet established eligibility criteria for certain accommodations - Students with a disabling condition who do not receive special education or Section 504 services but meet established eligibility criteria for certain accommodations rare instances where a student does not receive services but meets the eligibility criteria due to a disabling condition, the decision about using accommodations on the statewide assessments is made by the appropriate team of people at the campus level, such as the RTI team or student assistance team.
+- Students with an identified disability who receive special education services and meet established eligibility criteria for certain accommodations - Students with an identified disability who receive Section 504 services and meet established eligibility criteria for certain accommodations - Students with a disabling condition who do not receive special education or Section 504 services but meet established eligibility criteria for certain accommodations

+For students who receive special education or Section 504 services, the decision for student use of accommodations during the statewide assessments is made by the ARD or Section 504 committee.
+In those rare instances where a student does not receive services but meets the eligibility criteria due to a disabling condition, the decision about using accommodations on the statewide assessments is made by the appropriate team of people at the campus level, such as the RTI team or student assistance team.
 For more information about accommodations on statewide assessments, visit https://tea.texas.gov/accommodations/.